January 27th, 2010 |

 Published in

-Funny Poses, New in the Gallery, Oddball
+Funny Poses, New in the Gallery, Team Issue Photos

 Yesterday I added 1955 49ers Team Issue photos to the Vintage Football Card Gallery.
 The photos are bigger than cards, at just under 5×7, and I had to order extra-large toploaders for storing them.
 They came in the original envelope, pictured below.
 The photos, amazingly, are in much better condition than the envelope.